 Repurpose Garage Sale Finds

-The best prices on valuable items you can resell are probably to be found at local garage sales, according to Adam Garcia, financial advisor and CEO at The Stock Dork.
+The best prices on valuable items you can resell are probably to be found at local garage sales, according to Adam Garcia, a financial advisor and CEO at The Stock Dork.

 “This is one of the best ways to double $10 up to $100 and more.
 You can use eBay–it’s easy and convenient to use and doesn’t have any fees to pay until you sell something.”
 Of course, be sure to pick valuable items that people need, he urged, “and organize these items with good descriptions on the right online platform to sell them.
 Most probably, this will turn into a side hustle for you.”